Circular Economy: The Future We Deserve

 The linear economy model has thrived in our society for over 150 years.
 Economic production was always based on the inevitability of disposable waste.
-Through the industrial revolution, the assembly line mode of production and finally the emergence of silicon valley as a dominant force in consumer product market, it was accepted that every commodity that was ever produced will ultimately end up becoming waste at the end of its lifetime.
+Through the Industrial Revolution, the assembly line mode of production and finally the emergence of Silicon Valley as a dominant force in the consumer product market, it was accepted that every commodity that was ever produced would ultimately end up becoming waste at the end of its lifetime.
 This is the very soul of a linear economy.
 Make, use and dispose of.

 Circular economy hopes to address the tremendous amount of wastage that has been accepted as the unrequited endpoint of a traditional linear economy model.
 Addressing this form of wastage is not just about recycling.
 It is about a complete repurposing of wastage in a way that creates production loops where there was previously none.
 The circular economy model was first proposed by British Environmental Economists David W. Pierce and R. Kerry Turner in 1989.
 Here are the reasons why we need to start moving away from the traditional linear model in the coming future.

 The refurbishment industry got a big boost as a part of circular market economics.
 Electronic products at the end of their lives were simply repurposed and given a new lease with a different price cap.
 This was important because refurbishment gave the opportunity for lower-income individuals to actually afford premium or flagship products of a leading company.
 Refurbishment turned out to be a very good way to open new markets that were otherwise inaccessible for high-end companies due to their inability to slash product prices.